al1b/KTOP/README.md

 2. For Persian eBooks it is recommended to use all options above.
 3. `/p` Option might takes several minutes, so be patient.
 4. By using `/p` option you will get a log file of what *KTOP* corrected on your eBook.
+5. *KTOP* won't replace and save changes on the original file, it will create another file next to the original one.

 ## Requirements